-John Lyon’s Charity gives grants to benefit children and young people up to the age of 25 who live in nine boroughs in northwest London: Barnet, Brent, Camden, Ealing, Hammersmith & Fulham, Harrow, Kensington & Chelsea and the Cities of London and Westminster.
+John Lyon’s Charity gives grants to benefit children and young people up to the age of 25 who live in nine boroughs in North and West London: Barnet, Brent, Camden, Ealing, Hammersmith & Fulham, Harrow, Kensington & Chelsea and the Cities of London and Westminster.

 What is the priority?

 The priority is education, which is consistent with the interests of our founder, John Lyon, when he founded Harrow School.
 However, we see education in its broadest sense.
 We support a wide range of projects that provide opportunities for young people to participate in a wide range of activities.
 For case studies on recently funded projects, see our Programme Area section.